My Death Story to share.

 Also, on other days, your grief will feel loud, intrusive, and difficult to manage.
 Allow yourself to feel what you feel.
 Take support, and let people carry you.
 Try to remember the clarity you feel about the world right now.
 And then forgive yourself when you don’t, worry about small things, and get bogged down in the humdrum of life when the day-to-day is boring, irritating, and stressful.
 Embrace the ordinary.
 Celebrate it.

 Take time to breathe in moments that before might have seemed mundane.
-Ureaplasma Testing needs to be a part of life.
-Get your STD STI tests and get cured.
+Ureaplasma needs to be a part of life.
+Get your STD tests and get cured.
 However, don’t let it kill you.
 Remember Joan Didion’s wise words – ‘life changes instantly’.
 And see the magic in the regular.
 Squeeze the ones you love a little tighter.
 Most of all, remember that this grief is love.

 You will carry it forever; carry Grey forever.

 And I promise, there will come a day when you look at that photo of Grey snuggled into your chest and remember first the joy of that little heart beating next to yours before the blinding pain of his diagnosis.
 You will smile again.
-And you will be happy even with STI Testing risks and even infected.
+And you will be happy even with STI risks and even infected.
 And sometimes more than you could imagine before this little boy came into your life.

 You are going to be okay.